TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Related Works

 Numerous methods for LTSF have been proposed, which can be grouped into three main categories: non-Transformer-based supervised approaches, Transformer-based supervised learning models, and self-supervised representation learning models. \\

-{\bf{Non-Transformer-based Supervised Approaches}} include classical methods like ARIMA, VARMAX, GARCH \citep{box2015time}, and RNN \citep{hochreiter1997long}, as well as deep learning-based methods that achieve state-of-the-art (SOTA) performance using multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
+{\bf{Non-Transformer-based Supervised Approaches}} include classical methods like ARIMA, VARMAX, GARCH \citep{box2015time}, and RNN \citep{hochreiter1997long}, as well as deep learning-based methods that achieve SOTA performance using multi-layer perceptrons (MLPs) and convolutional neural networks (CNNs).
 MLP-based models, such as DLinear \citep{dlinear}, TiDE \citep{tide}, and RLinear \citep{rlinear}, leverage the simplicity of linear structures to achieve complexity and scalability.
 CNN-based methods, such as TimesNet \citep{timesnet} and Scinet \citep{scinet}, utilize convolutional filters to extract valuable temporal features and model complex temporal dynamics.
 These approaches exhibit highly competitive performance, often comparable to or even occasionally outperforming more sophisticated Transformer-based models.

-{\bf{Transformer-based Supervised Learning Methods,}} such as iTransformer \citep{liu2024itransformer}, PatchTST \citep{patchtst}, Crossformer \citep{crossformer}, FEDformer \citep{fedformer}, stationary \citep{nonstationary}, and autoformer \citep{autoformer}, have gained popularity for LTSF due to their superior accuracy.
+{\bf{Transformer-based Supervised Learning Methods,}} such as iTransformer \citep{liu2024itransformer}, PatchTST \citep{patchtst}, Crossformer \citep{crossformer}, FEDformer \citep{fedformer}, stationary \citep{nonstationary}, Flowformer \citep{wu2022flowformer}, and Autoformer \citep{autoformer}, have gained popularity for LTSF due to their superior accuracy.
 These methods convert time series to token sequences and leverage the self-attention mechanism to discover dependencies between arbitrary time steps, making them particularly effective for modeling complex temporal relationships.
 They may also exploit Transformers' ability to process data in parallel, enabling long-term dependency discovery sometimes with even linear scalability.
 Despite their distinctive advantages, these methods typically have quadratic time and memory complexity due to point-wise correlations in self-attention mechanisms.

 {\bf{Self-Supervised Representation Learning Models:}} Self-supervised learning has been leveraged to learn useful representations of MTS for downstream tasks, using non-Transformer-based models for time series \citep{yang2022unsupervised, franceschi2019unsupervised, tonekaboni2021unsupervised, yue2022ts2vec}, and Transformer-based models such as time series Transformer (TST) and TS-TCC \citep{zerveas2021transformer, eldele2021time, trirat2024universal}.
 Currently, Transformer-based self-supervised models have not yet achieved performance on par with supervised learning approaches \citep{trirat2024universal}.
 This paper focuses on LTSF in a supervised learning setting.